Welcome from the Housemaster

 Flower's is unique in its own right.
 Although the House is new, tradition and history still runs deep.

-Being the only boarding House outside the school gates brings different responsibilities, as well as a break from the busy school grounds.
-The House feels like a home with friends around you constantly, as well as a quiet space for yourself.
+Being the only boarding House outside the school gates, life in Flower’s brings different responsibilities, even while it offers a break from the busy school grounds.
+Our location also allows us to enjoy a unique connection with the wider community around us.

 The History of Flower’s House